ClearBlade/dropbox-integration/Readme.md

 ## Overview

-Provide role-based authorization for Dropbox
+Provide role-based authorization for Dropbox.

 This is an ipm package, which contains one or more reusable assets within the ipm Community.
 The 'package.json' in this repo is a ipm spec's package.json, [here](https://docs.clearblade.com/v/3/6-ipm/spec), which is a superset of npm's package.json spec, [here](https://docs.npmjs.com/files/package.json).